World's Columbian Exposition: Rail

+A British 2-2-2-2 locomotive, London and North Western Railway No.2054 'Queen Empress' was exhibited and later hauled a train to New York.

 An original frog switch and portion of the superstructure of the famous 1826 Granite Railway in Massachusetts could be viewed.
 This was the first commercial railroad in the United States to evolve into a common carrier without an intervening closure.
 The railway brought granite stones from a rock quarry in Quincy, Massachusetts, so that the Bunker Hill Monument could be erected in Boston.
 The frog switch is now on public view in East Milton Square, Massachusetts, on the original right-of-way of the Granite Railway.

-Transportation by rail was the major mode of transportation.
+Rail was the major mode of transportation.
 A 26-track train station was built at the southwest corner of the fair.
 While trains from around the country would unload there, there was a local train to shuttle tourists from the Chicago Grand Central Station to the fair.
 The newly built Chicago and South Side Rapid Transit Railroad also served passengers from Congress Terminal to the fairgrounds at Jackson Park.
 The line exists today as part of the CTA Green Line.